hsutter/cppfront/README.md

     - The second half of the talk is about `in`, `inout`, `out`, `move`, and `forward`
 - [**d0708**: "Parameter passing -> guaranteed unified initialization and value setting](https://github.com/hsutter/708/blob/main/708.pdf) goes into more details than I had time for in the talk, in the second half of the paper (note: this is a "d"-draft paper I haven't formally brought to ISO C++, because during the pandemic I didn't bring any updates to my major papers as I think those major proposals are best considered when the committee can meet in person)
 - [**Github.com/hsutter/708**](https://github.com/hsutter/708) is a repo with the paper and demo examples as used in the talk
+- [**P2064**: "Assumptions"](https://wg21.link/p2064) is also related to this work, because this work includes a contracts design, and assumptions ought to be separate from that.
+This paper was making the technical argument why assumptions and assertions (contracts) are different things.

 The only change in cppfront is that I've split `in` into `in` (now the whitespace default in 'syntax 2') and `copy`, and implemented automatic-move-from-last-use for `copy` parameters.
 This is actually consistent with, and rediscovering, what we already teach today, including in my [CppCon 2014 talk at 55:17](https://youtu.be/xnqTKD8uD64?t=3317) where the parameter passing section already distinguishes "in" vs. "in+copy" parameters. _Plus ça change, plus c'est la même chose..._